AndrewRedican/ng-speech-grid/README.md

-# NgGrid
+# Ng-Speech-Grid

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.
+## Overview

+This is a demo of AG-Grid Community version implementation on an Angular Application (version 9.1.9) with speech recognition commands.

 ## Development server